Information Sources for Mechanical Engineering 311 - Manufacturing Processes

 Some students may wish to find companies that are using the process/technology they are researching.
 Staff members at companies may or may not be receptive to students' questions.
 If you wish to find a company you can look in directories of companies such as Canadian Trade Index or ThomasNet (American manufacturers).

 To find papers that have been published in journals, conferences or technical paper series, it is necessary to first use a database that is appropriate for your topic.
-It is important to realize that not all papers that are identified using these sources will be found in the Concordia Libraries.
+It is important to realize that not all papers that are identified using these sources will be found in the Concordia Library.
 Those that are may be available electronically or in paper format.
-To connect to electronic resources from home you can use Concordia's VPN.

 Some indexes/databases that are appropriate are: